r1cksec/corptrace/README.md

 Only execute modules that contains at least one of the given substring in their name:
 ./thoth.py -o /tmp/output -d example.com -im amass -ir 192.168.1.3-9 -e

-Execute modules with higher risk level, use more threads and increase timeout:
+Execute modules up to risk level 4, use 8 threads and increase timeout to 35 minutes:
-./thoth.py -o /tmp/output -d example.com -rl 4 -ta 8 -t 3000 -an AS8560
+./thoth.py -o /tmp/output -d example.com -rl 4 -ta 8 -t 2100 -an AS8560

 options:
   -h, --help            show this help message and exit